AshyBoxy/bread/FILES.md

 - Utils
     - index.ts - barrel file
     - bible.ts - bread only
-    - discord.ts - should be moved to framework
     - mentions.ts - should be moved to framework
-    - randomNumber.ts - unsure, review later
     - react.ts - bread only
-    - winston.ts - deprecated
 - /
     - constants.ts - framework specific constants need to be moved
     - example-config.ts - bread only